choyiny/cscc09.com/content/project.md

 1. Frontend: Use a reactive frontend framework such as [React](https://reactjs.org), [Angular](https://angular.io), [Vue](https://vuejs.org).
 2. Backend: Your API must be RESTful where appropriate.
-3. Deployment: Be deployed on a Cloud VM such as a DigitalOcean droplet, AWS Lightsail VM, etc. Do not deploy on Kubernetes.
+3. Deployment: Be deployed on a Cloud VM such as a DigitalOcean droplet, AWS Lightsail VM, etc. Do not deploy on Kubernetes, or non VMs like Heroku.

 Furthermore, your project must choose 1 of 2 streams to focus on: